AikidoSec/safe-chain/README.md

 # Usage in CI/CD

 You can protect your CI/CD pipelines from malicious packages by integrating Aikido Safe Chain into your build process.
 This ensures that any packages installed during your automated builds are checked for malware before installation.

-For optimal protection in CI/CD environments, we recommend using **npm >= 10.4.0** as it provides full dependency tree scanning.
-Other package managers currently offer limited scanning of install command arguments only.

 ## Installation for CI/CD